urakubo/Dojo-standalone/README.md

 1) A small gui was appended to control dojo at a desktop pc.
-2) Many input/output file formats have been supported.
+2) Many input/output image file formats are supported.
 3) Some codes were refactored for stability.